quialst/Cyclotomic-New-Points/README.md

 # Cyclotomic-New-Points

 ## Description
-All Sage code for our Algebraic Geometry project "New Points on PlaneCurves over Cyclotomic Fields".
+All Sage code for our Algebraic Geometry project "New Points on Plane Curves over Cyclotomic Fields."
 We used Galois theory and geometric methods to study a version of the Inverse Galois Problem for hyperelliptic and plane curves.
 A collaboration with Renee Bell, Kayla Gibson, Jack Valerio-Strauss, and Gesa Nestler.
 This project was done during the course of the Pomona Research in Mathematics Experience at Pomona College.
 Our group's research is still in progress.

 ## Layman's Explanation